juanpablocarreram/juanpablocarreram/README.md

 ## Hello tha 👋
-# Welcome to my GitHub! 👨‍💻
+# Welcome to my GitHub!

-I’m **Juan Pablo Carrera**, a passionate **Software Engineer Student** and aspiring **Full-stack Developer**.
+I’m **Juan Pablo Carrera**, a **Software Engineer Student** and aspiring **AI Developer**.
 I’m excited to learn new technologies, dive into interesting projects, and build tools that can have a meaningful impact on the world.
 Currently, I’m focused on expanding my skills in software development, AI, and improving my problem-solving abilities.

-## 💻 What I'm Learning:
+## What I'm Learning:
 - **Programming Languages**: Python, JavaScript, and more
 - **Web Development**: HTML, CSS, JavaScript (currently exploring frameworks like React)
 - **Artificial Intelligence & Machine Learning**: Python for deepening my understanding of algorithms.